 But I also know how overwhelmed I feel when, for example, a few text messages start rolling in while I'm slammed at work.
 Because I prefer to compartmentalize and focus on the task at hand, I tell myself I'll answer them when I'm done.
 A few hours go by, I have a total "d'oh!" moment, and I frantically message them back, apologizing profusely.
 And so the cycle continues.

-When I asked our Facebook group earlier this week if anyone else could relate to this conundrum, one reader's response in particular distilled my thoughts on the matter.
+When I asked our Facebook group if anyone else could relate to this conundrum, one reader's response in particular distilled my thoughts on the matter.
 She started off by noting something very key: It's usually disingenuous to claim that you didn't see their text.
 "Everyone has their phones on them and is pretty in the loop 24/7," she said.
 "So I'm sure everyone sees texts come in and just chooses not to respond at that time."
 That said, "I would be overwhelmed to respond to everything right away," she continued.
 "I think of texting like I think of email: I respond to urgent messages right away, important messages (situational) within a couple of hours, and non-important messages when I have more time."

 To me, this whole topic is a symptom of our culture of instant gratification, which we're only just learning to negotiate in the grand scheme of interconnectedness.
 (Let's not forget that just 10 years ago, social media was incredibly new and many of us didn't have unlimited texting on our devices.)
 Is it really fair to demand that we respond to everything in a consistently timely manner or else be seen as rude or unavailable?

-"I absolutely think the cultural premium placed on immediate gratification has a hand in cheapening the overall quality of our social interaction," says Heather Silvestri, a New York–based psychologist.
+"I absolutely think the cultural premium placed on immediate gratification has a hand in cheapening the overall quality of our social interaction," says Heather Silvestri, PhD, a New York–based psychologist.
 "I happen to be 'old school' in several ways, and among them is my strong preference for a more thoughtful and substantive response rather than an immediate (but also perfunctory) one."

 However, Silvestri notes that just as with any kind of human-to-human interaction, it's a tad more complicated than self-identifying as a slow texter and leaving it at that.
-There are different personalities to consider: your own, sure, but also those of the people in your life who value a more punctual response.
+There are different personalities to consider: Your own, sure, but also those of the people in your life who value a more punctual response.

 For people you don't know, it's better to be relatively timely